 - Phillips Hue lighting – when Nest Protect senses something is wrong it flashes on/off to get your attention

-At CES 2015 Samsung boss BK Yoon, talked about the importance of an open ecosystem within the internet of things, so devices from different manufacturers could communicate with each other.
+Back at the CES 2015 trade show, Samsung boss BK Yoon, talked about the importance of an open ecosystem within the internet of things, so devices from different manufacturers could communicate with each other.

 What is the point of the internet of things?